Thursday, May 31, 2007

 Monday, May 21, 2007

-meshugge like a fox
+Right: Meshugge like a fox

 The great philosopher Boris Grushenko once said, "There are worse things in life than death.
 If you've ever spent an evening with an insurance salesman, you know what I'm talking about."
-Yes, but what if you spent the evening with an insurance salesman, a soapmaker and a waiter?
+Yes, but what if you spent the evening with an insurance salesman, a soap maker and a waiter?
 What's worse than that, the chicken & biscuit bowl at KFC?
 Actually, the insurance salesman was erratically engaging, the soap-maker was entertainingly crazy and the waiter?
 Let's just say he's not getting a tip.

 The insurance salesman is Burkhard Wagner, a modern day Flying Dutchman.
-Instead of roaming the high seas, he cruises the autobahn, unable to go home until he fulfills a seemingly sisyphean sales-quota.
-Sporting a giggle the Riddler would find annoying, Wagner encounters one financially tenuous soul after another, offering them salvation in the form of a life"nsurance policy to be redeemed by their loved ones.
+Instead of roaming the high seas, he cruises the autobahn, unable to go home until he fulfills a seemingly Sisyphean sales-quota.
+Sporting a giggle the Riddler would find annoying, Wagner encounters one financially tenuous soul after another, offering them salvation in the form of a life insurance policy to be redeemed by their loved ones.
 In the process he has sundered his own soul from all that he holds dear; his wife and child.
 A mysterious woman offers him a lifeline to his own redemption, but will he accept it?
-Bathing the film in blues and greens, director B/olent Akinci paints a portrait of alienation worthy of Edward Hopper.
+Bathing the film in blues and greens, director Bülent Akinci paints a portrait of alienation worthy of Edward Hopper.
 Burhkard possesses a loneliness so deep, Willy Loman would cry a river for him, but he makes a superb salesman, squeezing every ounce of his remaining sanity into another sales pitch.
 At times the film mirrors the disassociation of its protagonist, taking us into a realm touching upon the Lynchian, but Running on Empty bears closer kinship to Gilles Marchand's uncanny Red Lights and Who Killed Bambi.
 This is nowhere more evident than the ending, where Burkhard comes to a resolution which may strike one as deeply unsatisfying but, which upon further reflection, proves to be both beautiful and fulfilling.

 Running on Empty